goreleaser/goreleaser/www/docs/scm/gitlab.md

 ## GitLab Enterprise or private hosted

 You can use GoReleaser with GitLab Enterprise by providing its URLs in the `.goreleaser.yml` configuration file.
-This takes a normal string or a template value.
+This takes a normal string, or a template value.

 ```yaml
 # .goreleaser.yml